symbiote/silverstripe-collab/README.md

 ### [Frontend Dashboards](https://github.com/nyeholt/silverstripe-frontend-dashboards/)

-This provides a dashboard that each user can personalise.
+This provides a landing page that each user can personalise.

 ### [Member Profiles](https://github.com/silverstripe-australia/silverstripe-memberprofiles/)